A good number of interview questions require you to constantly split an array/string in half.

 [0,0,2,2] -> [2,2,0,0]

-The general way to calculate the pivot index is:
+The general way to calculate the pivot index is either:

 let pivotIndex = (lower + upper) / 2

-let pivotIndex = lower + (upper - lower) / 2 // This approach helps avoid integer overflow.
-In swift we get the rounded number automatically.
+let pivotIndex = lower + (upper - lower) / 2 # This approach helps avoid integer overflow.
+In swift we get the integer number which is automatically rounded down.

 [0,0,2,2]